Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Introduction

+An alternative possibility, that could resolve the challenge posed by observations of the \hi\ desert, is that accretion in the halo occurs \textit{via the hot CGM phase}, while cooling occurs only in the immediate vicinity of the galaxy.
+In this scenario, the material source of accretion is undetectable by observations of cool halo gas.
+Such hot inflows are known as `cooling flows' in the intracluster medium literature \citep[e.g.][]{fabianCoolingFlowsClusters1994}, and have been discussed in the context of the CGM by \cite{sternCoolingFlowSolutions2019,sternMaximumAccretionRate2020} and \cite{Sultan25}.
+Note that despite the name, cooling flows remain hot while accreting due to a balance between radiative cooling and compressive heating.
+Such a hot and rotating CGM inflow will eventually cool at the disc–halo interface, either spontaneously at the radiative cooling rate \citep{hafenHotmodeAccretionPhysics2022, sternAccretionDiskGalaxies2024}, or more rapidly if enhanced by mixing with fountain flows \citep[e.g.,][]{fraternaliGasAccretionCondensation2017,liFountaindrivenGasAccretion2023} or by direct turbulent mixing with disc gas \citep{Lin25,Sharma25}.

+In this work, we demonstrate that hot rotating CGM inflows will create long-lived \hi\ warps when the CGM spin axis is tilted relative to that of the disc.
+This mechanism can explain the observed ubiquity and longevity of warps: hot CGM are expected to be common in local massive star-forming galaxies \citep{keresHowGalaxiesGet2005, Dekel06, armillottaEfficiencyGasCooling2016,sternMaximumAccretionRate2020,FGOh23}, evolve on cosmological timescales once formed \citep{Bertschinger89, pezzulliAccretionRadialFlows2016, pezzulliAngularMomentumCosmological2017}, and to often spin with a tilted axis relative to the disc as mentioned above.
+We build on the idealised hydrodynamic setup and results of \cite{sternAccretionDiskGalaxies2024}.
+They showed that hot inflows spin up and cool into a thin disc at the radius where the flow becomes rotation-supported.
+Here, we add a tilt between the CGM and disc rotation axes to explore how such inflows form a warp.

-In this work, we demonstrate that tilted hot CGM inflows indeed create long-lived \hi\ warps, using an idealized simulation setup similar to \cite{sternAccretionDiskGalaxies2024}.
-We build on their results that showed hot rotating inflows cooling into a thin disc, by adding a tilt angle between the CGM and disc rotation axes to study the formation of \hi\ warps.
-Our study is timely given recent observations with Square Kilometre Array (SKA) precursor telescopes such as MeerKAT and FAST, which have enabled detailed studies of extended \hi\ structures at unprecedented resolution (\ex \citealt{wangFEASTSCombinedInterferometry2024, healyPossibleOriginsAnomalous2024, kurapatiUncoveringExtraplanarGas2025, yangFEASTSCombinedInterferometry2025}).
-These observations highlight the power of HI structures, including warps, in tracing physical processes that relate halo dynamics, gas accretion, and disc formation.
+Our study is timely given recent observations with SKA-mid precursor telescopes such as MeerKAT and FAST, which are enabling detailed studies of extended \hi\ structures at unprecedented resolution (\ex \citealt{wangFEASTSCombinedInterferometry2024, healyPossibleOriginsAnomalous2024, kurapatiUncoveringExtraplanarGas2025, yangFEASTSCombinedInterferometry2025}; see also discussion in \citealt{trappFiguringOutGas2025c}).
+These observations highlight the power of \hi\ structures, including warps, in tracing physical processes that relate halo dynamics, gas accretion, and disc formation.